Hanbali school: Reception

-The Hanbali school is now accepted as the fourth of the mainstream Sunni schools of law.
-It has traditionally enjoyed a smaller following than the other schools.
+The Hanbali school has traditionally enjoyed a smaller following than the other schools.
 In the earlier period, Sunni jurisprudence was based on four other schools: Hanafi, Maliki, Shafi'i and Zahiri; later on, the Hanbali school supplanted the Zahiri school's spot as the fourth mainstream school.
 Hanbalism essentially formed as a traditionalist reaction to what they viewed as bid'ah (innovations) on the part of the earlier established schools.